 The 51st Institute offers practical guidance on today’s most important tax and non-tax planning issues, valuable insights on what might lie ahead, and innovative planning strategies for the future.
 Attendees can benefit from programs covering a wide range of advanced level planning topics, or can customize their educational experience with one of our specialized program tracks to expand their expertise in today’s fastest growing planning areas.
 Finally, our outstanding faculty includes many of your favorite Institute speakers as well as a number of new faces providing a fresh look at key issues in individual and estate planning.

 Some of the highlights of this year’s program include:

-Recent Developments: This panel, featuring three of the nation’s leading estate planning experts, will analyze the most significant legislative, regulatory and case law developments of 2014.
+Recent Developments: Three of the nation’s leading estate planning practitioners and a representative of the U.S. Treasury Department will analyze the most significant developments of 2016.

 Focus Series: This series offers an in-depth look at the issues surrounding intra-family wealth transfers including planning with portability, obtaining greater divorce/creditor protection, using GRATs and other freeze techniques, planning for the retirement accounts of married couples, and business succession planning.

 NEW!
 Fiduciary Tax & Administration: This track of programs on Fiduciary Tax & Administration explores fiduciary income tax issues (including basis consistency), avoiding trustee liability in common transactions, drafting tax efficient trusts that also provide creditor protection, recent fiduciary case law, and fiduciary duties with respect to impact investing.

 Charitable Giving: This track of programs examines the rules covering private foundations, charitable giving for family businesses, impact investing, and international philanthropy.